A Survey on Event-based Optical Marker Systems

-A significant departure from the state of the art is~\cite{wang2022smart}, where a smart EBOMS is presented.
-Fig.~\ref{fig: smart} reports the pipeline proposed in~\cite{wang2022smart}.
-Messages are converted into compact \mbox{11-bit} binary packets.
-Each packet includes a start code, a \mbox{7-bit} ASCII message, a parity bit for error checking, and an end code to wrap things up.
+A significant departure from the state of the art is~\cite{wang2022smart}, where a smart EBOMS is presented (see Fig.~\ref{fig: smart} for the full pipeline).
+Messages are converted into compact \mbox{11-bit} binary packets: each packet includes a start code, a \mbox{7-bit} ASCII message, a~parity bit for error checking, and an end code.
 For the decoding process, a blob-detection algorithm is used to pinpoint the location of LED signals.
-A~high-pass filter is then applied to extract the relevant, high-frequency signals and a thresholding technique is employed to decode the original message.
-Thanks to the high-performance visible-light LEDs and optical lenses for longer distances, error-free data transmission at a frequency of 500~bps over a distance of 100~m is achieved, even under bright sunlight.
-This work demonstrated that active markers are effective for long-range optical communication in outdoor environments.
-Recent research has further explored the use of event cameras in the realm of optical communication.
-For instance, in~\cite{perez2019optical}, the authors unveiled a high-speed Camera Communication (CamCom) system which ensured effective data transmission using IR LEDs, while their prototype design also allowed the use of RGB LEDs for potential multi-color signaling.
-The~system delivered excellent performance with low error rates over a distance of 5~m, utilizing a technique known as binary pulse position modulation paired with a uniquely-designed start frame delimiter.
-In the same vein, a multi-agent framework that leverages event-based VLC is developed in~\cite{nakagawa2024linking}.
-This approach guaranteed an impressive success rate of 99.1\% in communication, outperforming conventional radio-frequency and RGB-based methods.
-Its key strengths include robustness to occlusion and motion blur, with reliable communication even at moderate distances and in visually cluttered environments.
-This study suggests that event-based optical communication systems can correctly operate in harsh, cluttered environments, which are frequently encountered in many robotic applications.
+A high-pass filter is then applied to extract the relevant high-frequency signals, and a thresholding technique allows to decode the original message.
+Thanks to the high-performance visible-light LEDs and special lenses for longer distances, error-free data transmission at a frequency of 500~bps over a distance of 100~m is achieved, even under bright sunlight.
+For the first time, this work demonstrated that active markers are effective for long-range optical communication in outdoor environments.

+Recent research has further embraced the use of event cameras in the realm of optical communication.
+In~\cite{perez2019optical}, the authors introduced a high-speed camera-based communication system for data transmission via IR LEDs.
+The prototype also supports RGB LEDs in case of multicolor signaling.
+The system delivered excellent performances with low error rates at a distance of 5~m using a binary pulse-position modulation scheme with a specially-designed start-frame delimiter.
+Similarly, in~\cite{nakagawa2024linking}, the authors considered a multi-agent framework, which takes advantage of event-based visible-light communication.
+The proposed system guarantees an impressive success rate of 99.1\%, outperforming conventional radio-frequency and RGB-based communication methods.
+It is robust to occlusions and motion blur, and the communication is reliable even at moderate distances and in visually-cluttered environments.